-Having a toothache can be very uncomfortable.
+Having tooth pain can be very uncomfortable.
 It may affect how you eat, get in the way of sleep and everyday normal activities.
 Try to monitor your toothache over a 24 hour period.
 You should most definitely contact your dentist if you have a toothache that is persistent and not controlled by over the counter pain medication.
 If those symptoms are combined with a fever, headache or pain in your jaw, and trouble swallowing or breathing, call your dentist immediately.

 Over the Counter Pain Medicine

 When the toothache first develops, you will want to try to treat the pain with over the counter pain medicine like acetaminophen, ibuprofen, or naproxen.
-Aspirin will work too, but do not rub it on your gums or the tooth.
+Aspirin will work too, but do not rub it on your gums or the affected tooth.
 That is an old wives tale that does not work and could harm the inside of your mouth.
-Over the counter anesthetics also provide pain management.
+Over the counter anesthetics also provide pain relief.
 You can apply these gels or liquids directly to the sore tooth and gums.
 They contain a numbing agent called benzocaine, which can relieve the discomfort.
 Over the counter anesthetics are meant to be used only in the short term.

 Cold Compresses and Ice

 Researchers believe that ice can stop pain signals to the brain.
-If you find yourself with a bad toothache, take ice into the hand that is on the same side as the painful tooth.
+If you find yourself with a severe toothache, take ice into the hand that is on the same side as the painful tooth.
 Rub the ice between your thumb and forefinger for seven minutes, or until the area becomes numb.
 If you are experiencing swelling, use an ice pack on the affected area.
-The compress should help manage your pain.
-Please be cautious while dealing with swelling to the face, because it could be a sign that you have an infection.
+The cold compress should help manage your pain.
+Please be cautious while dealing with swelling to the face, because it could be a sign that you have an abscessed tooth or infection.
 Swelling combined with red gums and a high fever means that you should contact your dentist immediately.
 Your dentist will be able to assess the situation and treat you from there.

 Rinse With Saltwater